baxpr/fmri_conncalc/README.md

 Some critical analysis parameters are specified in the `param_file`, e.g. `params_JSins.csv`.
 This is a reference to a file that's in the built container, but these can also be viewed in the code repository e.g. `src/params/params_JSins.csv`.
 The parameters get as detailed as the repetition time of the fMRI scans.
 If the needed parameter file is not in the container already:
 - Add the new parameter file in `src/params`
-- Update the matlab compilation code to include it
+- Update the matlab compilation code to include it with `-a`
 - Recompile the matlab
 - Commit to github.
 Note that the compiled matlab executable is stored using LFS
 - Rebuild the container (increment the patch number, e.g. 1.0.0 to 1.0.1)